LunaticPrakash/YT_Downloaded_Video_Sequencer/README.md

 A simple tool to arrange the downloaded videos from any YouTube playlist into sequence.
 It works by adding the original sequence number of video to its prefix.

 # Currently in Progress.
 Not working.
 If anyone wants to help, they are most welcome!
+- If you want to test/check the code, I have provided a dummy folder **DownloadedVideos** which contain empty mp4 files having same name as of a youtube playlist whose url is already added in code.

 Everything is working fine.
 But the problem is in find() function in renamer.py.<br/>
 ***Problem :-***
   - How to check if the downloaded file is present in fetched title list(a list containing all the video's title of the playlist in original sequence)?
-Because when you download video from Videoder or any other app or website it insert various prefix or suffix or even modify some characters like changing "|" to "_" etc.
+When you download video from Videoder or any other app or website it insert various prefix or suffix or even modify some characters like changing "|" to "_" etc.
   So, it becomes tedious to search the file in fetched title list to get the sequential index.

 ***Proposed Solution :-***